sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    </thead>
    <tr>
       <td><img src="images/nuget.png"> <b>Nuget Installer</b></td>
-      <td>nuget installer restores all the dependencies like <b>ASP.NET MVC, ASP.NET Web Pages</b> etc. present in this project  </td>
+      <td>We will use the nuget installer to restore all the package dependencies like <b>ASP.NET MVC, ASP.NET Web Pages</b> etc. required to build this project.  </td>
    </tr>
    <tr>
       <td><img src="images/visual-studio-build.png"> <b>Visual Studio Build</b></td>
-      <td>VisualStudio Build task uses MS build arguments to compile and package the output in a zip file.
-This project is compiled using Visual Studio 2017</td>
+      <td>We will use the VisualStudio Build task to invoke MS build to compile and package the output in a zip file.
+Note that this project is compiled using Visual Studio 2017</td>
    </tr>
    <tr>
       <td><img src="images/vstest.png"> <b>Visual Studio Test</b></td>
-      <td>VisualStudio Test task identifies and runs unit tests using Visual Studio Test Runner.
-This project contains 16 unit tests</td>
+      <td>As part of the build process, we will run all the unit tests using the VisualStudio Test task to ensure the code quality.
+This project contains 16 unit tests.</td>
    </tr>
    <tr>
       <td><img src="images/copy-files.png"> <b>Copy Files</b></td>
-      <td>this task will copy the build artifact and arm templates to <b>$(build.artifactstagingdirectory)</b> which will be used in release</td>
+      <td>We will copy the zipped file and the ARM template to a staging directory.</td>
    </tr>
    <tr>
       <td><img src="images/publish-build-artifacts.png"> <b>Publish Build Artifacts</b></td>
-      <td>the package PartsUnlimitedWebsite.zip will be published to VSTS which will be used to deploy on Azure App Service </td>
+      <td>And finally, we will publish the files in the staging directory which were copied in the previous step. </td>
    </tr>
    </table>
    <br/>

-8. Click on the build number to open the live console.
+8. Click on the build number to open the build live console.

    <img src="images/build_number.png">